chrishm00/efs-ec2-mapping/README.md

 ## In Memory

-In memory of someone amazing who always motivated me to achieve greater things and never give up.
-My dad continues to be my inspiration.
-This project is dedicated to the memory of an amazing dad that I will never forget.
+This project is dedicated to the memory of an amazing dad that always inspired me to continue working and never give up…

 # EFS-EC2 Mapping